 C.2 GCS AS behaviour

-The GCS AS shall act as a reacting node as defined in IETF draft-ietf-dime-load [26] and may use the load information in an implementation dependent manner, e.g. when deciding where to route requests for new Diameter sessions.
+The GCS AS shall act as a reacting node as defined in IETF RFC 8583 [26] and may use the load information in an implementation dependent manner, e.g. when deciding where to route requests for new Diameter sessions.